Non-abelian Geometric Quantum Energy Pump

 We introduce a non-abelian geometric quantum energy pump realized by a transitionless geometric quantum drive--a time-dependent Hamiltonian supplemented by a counterdiabatic term generated by a prescribed trajectory on a smooth control manifold--that coherently transports states within a degenerate subspace.
 When the coordinates of the trajectory are independently addressable by external drives, the net energy transferred between drives is set by the non-abelian Berry-curvature tensor.
 The trajectory-averaged pumping power is separately controlled by the initial state and by the Hamiltonian topology through the Euler class.
 We outline an implementation with artificial atoms, which are realizable on various platforms including trapped atoms/ions, superconducting circuits, and semiconductor quantum dots.
 The resulting energy pump can serve as a quantum transducer or charger, and as a metrological tool for measuring phase coherences in quantum states.

 \emph{Introduction.}--- Quantum energy pump, a quantum machine that controls the form and flow of energy among interconnected quantum systems, is one of the most important building block in quantum technology.
-It can be used as a quantum transducer~\cite{Quantum_trans_rev}, which converts and transports energy between devices operating at different energy scales~\cite{bruzewicz2019trapped,kjaergaard2020superconducting,RevModPhys.95.025003} to create a quantum network~\cite{kimble2008quantum,caleffi2025quantum}.
-In a different context, the energy pump behaves as a charger~\cite{Harald2025} that is able to charge a quantum battery~\cite{Quantum_bat_rev}.
+It can function as a quantum transducer~\cite{Quantum_trans_rev}, which converts and transports energy between devices operating at different energy scales~\cite{bruzewicz2019trapped,kjaergaard2020superconducting,RevModPhys.95.025003} to create a quantum network~\cite{kimble2008quantum,caleffi2025quantum}.
+In a different setting, the energy pump behaves as a charger~\cite{Harald2026} that is able to transfer energy into a quantum battery~\cite{Quantum_bat_rev}.

-Controllability and sustainability are the two important aspects of an ideal quantum energy pump.
-Namely, it should be able to process energy of various frequencies at a tunable rate, and for a long enough time.
-The prior works on topological energy conversion~\cite{Martin2017,Peng2018_quasiperiodic,Nathan2019,Crowley2020,Qi2021} have made one big step towards such a pump.
-However, the topological nature of the pump is reflected on a quantized pumping rate, which limits the tunability.
-Some of the works~\cite{Martin2017,Peng2018_quasiperiodic, Nathan2019} requires adiabaticity that severely restrict the speed of oepration.
-A more recent work~\cite{Psaroudaki2023} demonstrated an energy conversion can be operated beyond adiabatic regime at a non-quantized rate rate.
-However, such rates does not have a simple relation on the system parameters and thus limits its practical usage.

-In the field of quantum batteries, the research mainly focuses on finding optimized charging protocols~\cite{Mazzoncini2023,rodriguez2024optimal}, which maximize the energy stored inside the battery in the fastest way.
-However, the charging in this context is not at a steady rate and final state of the charger is mostly arbitrary.
-This implies the charger has to be brought to an initial state, which depends on the initial state of an empty battery, after every charging cycle.
-This violates the requirements that an ideal charger can be operated steadily as long as possible without a reset.